Survival Guide: 13 Tips & Tricks to Visiting Disney World During Christmas Break

 While park hopping can be awesome, keep in mind by coming and going, you will also have to fight the transportation crowds, which will forfeit much time.
 Arrive early and plan to stay late.
 In other words – get some rest the day before.

-8 – Arrive Early for Parades, Fireworks, Shows
+8 – Arrive Early for Parades, Fireworks, and Shows

-Some of the most popular activities are the parades, fireworks, and/or stage shows, probably because they feel like the most magical moments!
-During Christmas break, you will need to plan to be at a viewing spot likely an hour to 45 minutes early.
+Parades, fireworks, and/or stage shows are some of the most popular activities, probably because they feel like the most magical moments!
+You will need to plan to be at a viewing spot, likely more than an hour early during Christmas break.
 We recommend that you watch the crowds and see if they are gathering even earlier in some cases.
 It will be crowded, but getting to your spot early enough will at least provide you with a spot to see.
 Another tip – after the fireworks are over and the park is closing, you’ll want to let the crowd rush out.
 Go shopping or hold tight for a little bit in your spot, then you’ll be able to exit the park without the great push!

 9 – Prepare for Transportation Time